-You don't have to be an ardent walker to enjoy Exmoor.
-You don't have to walk far to enjoy some of the best views the country has to offer.
+You don’t have to walk far to enjoy some of the best views the area has to offer.
 There are lots of well sign posted trails and literally hundreds of routes to choose from.
-Whether you're looking for a village stroll, a coastal walk or to wander the moors Exmoor has something for you.
+Whether you’re looking for a village stroll, a coastal walk or to wander the moors, Greater Exmoor has something for you.

-There are numerous walks from easy access trails to more challenging walks available on the National Park Website and you can purchase local books and walking guides at information centres.
+There are numerous walks from easy access trails to more challenging walks available.
+You can purchase local books and walking guides at visitor information centres across the area.